Shane Richie: Stage

 In July 2015, it was announced that Richie would star alongside his EastEnders co-star Jessie Wallace in The Perfect Murder at the Theatre Royal in February 2016.

 Since 2016, Richie has appeared in pantomime as Robin Hood.

 In 2019, Richie starred as retired drag queen Hugo Battersby/Loco Chanelle in the hit musical Everybody's Talking About Jamie at the Apollo Theatre.
 He then reprised the role for the 2020 UK tour, running until 2022, despite some COVID interruptions.

 Personal life

 Richie married Coleen Nolan in 1990.
-Together, they had two sons, Shane Roche Jr. (born 1988) and Jake Roche (born 1992).
+They have two sons, Shane Roche Jr. (born 1988) and Jake Roche (born 1992).
 The couple divorced in 1999.

-Richie has three children with wife Christie.
+Richie married his second wife, Christie Goddard, in 2007.
+They have three children.
+In August 2026, it was reported that they had divorced the previous month.

 In 2003, Richie released his autobiography Rags to Richie.
 In the book, he claims to have had sex with six girls in a chalet during his time as a Pontins Bluecoat, and says that he broke the law by orchestrating ticket touts outside the theatre where he was appearing in Grease.
 Richie also claims to have given free tickets to the touts, who went on to sell them at a large profit for Richie.

+In July 2026, Richie was arrested and charged with drink-driving following an altercation with staff at a Tesco petrol station after they called the police over him vaping on the grounds.